-Song of Songs is a very important book to the Jewish people.
-Some Christians avoid it as a steamy, sensual book of romantic love that says little about God, but the Jewish people hold it dear as a story of God’s impassioned love for his people, and theirs for him.
-Others in the Christian church appreciate it as an example of righteous romance, but find it hard to believe that the love story is an allegory of Yeshua and his bride that includes men and women alike.
-But there are two key phrases from the book which are very popular in Israel: אני לדודי ודודי לי – “I am my beloved’s, and my beloved is mine” (Song of Solomon 6:3), and secondly, לכה דודי – “Come, my beloved!”
-(Song of Solomon 7:11)
+Song of Songs (also known as the Song of Solomon) is a very important book to the Jewish people.
+Some Christians avoid it as a steamy, sensual book of romantic love that says little about God, but the Jewish people hold it dear as a story of God’s impassioned love for His people, and theirs for Him.

 The Bible begins with a union of man and wife in the Garden of Eden, and ends with the wedding of the Lamb in Revelation.
-Genesis teaches that man and wife are designed to became “one flesh” and at the end of time we will join to become united at last with the God who has been invisibly present with us all of our lives.
+Genesis teaches that man and wife are designed to become “one flesh” and at the end of time we will join to become united at last with the God who has been invisibly present with us all of our lives.

 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.”
 (John 17:20-23)

-Then my mind went to Ephesians, and God’s desire that Jewish and Gentile believers would become one as well;
+Then my mind went to Ephesians, and God’s desire that Jewish and Gentile believers would become one as well:

-“For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God inone body through the cross, thereby putting to death the enmity.”
+“For He Himself is our peace, who has made both one, and has broken down the middle wall of separation, having abolished in His flesh the enmity, that is, the law of commandments contained in ordinances, so as to create in Himself one new man from the two, thus making peace, and that He might reconcile them both to God in one body through the cross, thereby putting to death the enmity.”
 (Ephesians 2:14-16)

 And while we’re dealing with perfect “oneness”, we must turn to the Shema statement that is so important in Judaism from Deuteronomy 6: